JoHof/set-nifti-storage-convention/README.md

 # Example

-If you try to load a volume (img.nii.gz) and an annotation (annot.nii.gz) in ITK-Snap and you get the error:
+If you try to load a volume (img.nii.gz) and an annotation (seg.nii.gz) in ITK-Snap and you get the error:
 >There is a mismatch between the header of the image that you are loading and the header of the main image currently open in ITK-SNAP.
 The images have different origin and orientation.
 ITK-SNAP will ignore the header in the image you are loading.

+or

+>Error: Mismatched Dimensions.
+The size of the segmentation image ... does not match the size of the main image ....
+Images must have the same dimensions.

 The reason might be that the files don't use the same storage convention.
-Perform:
+If this is the case the segmentation either can't be loaded at all or the appear with wrong orientation.

+Try to perform:

 ```
 ./set_nifti_sc.py img.nii.gz img.nii.gz
-./set_nifti_sc.py annot.nii.gz annot.nii.gz
+./set_nifti_sc.py seg.nii.gz seg.nii.gz
 ```

-to normalize the images to a standard convention.
+to normalize the images to a standard storage convention.